 How do you become a good business builder?

-When a business is in its infancy often times it’s 70% technician, because you are the only person in your business.
+When a business is in its infancy often times its 70% technician, because you are the only person in your business.
 If you’re not making the shirts, you’re not going to make any money.

 But eventually (ideally) your business will step out of its infancy and you won’t be able to juggle all the aspects of your business.
 You become so busy just taking orders and filling them, that you’re unable to grow your business.
-Your time and energy is finite.
+Your time and energy are finite.
 You can’t take on any more customers, or expand into new products.

 So you have four options.

 And the first one is to go small again.
-If the business was just meant to be a side project, or a part-time thing, then this is probably your best course of action.
+If the business was just meant to be a side project or a part-time thing, then this is probably your best course of action.
 From there, decide what is your maximum capacity?
 How many hours do you actually want to work in a week, and how many shirts can you produce in that time.
-And perhaps as a result of this you increase your pricing.
+And perhaps as a result of this, you increase your pricing.
 Your cost may become too high for some customers, but the ones you do keep become more profitable for you.
-You may also want to lower the amount of events you attend, or stop marketing.
+You may also want to lower the number of events you attend, or stop marketing.

 The second option Gerber refers to as “go for broke”.
-And this means continue working harder and harder until you get enough money that you can make a major change.
+And this means to continue working harder and harder until you get enough money that you can make a major change.
 You can hire another person, get more equipment, and/or rent a larger space.